BMW X5 SUV review

 Like the Mercedes GLE, the X5 gets the option of a third row of seats for a 7-seat capacity, and the split-tailgate also makes it easy to load heavy luggage - or sit and admire the view at beauty spots.
 In the standard X5 you'll be able to take four adults with you, with plentiful headroom and lots of space in the back.
 For drivers who don't want a third row of seats, the BMW X5's sibling model, the BMW X6, features a more swooping coupe SUV style design with a similar range of engine and trim level options.

-For 2020, BMW has introduced mild-hybrid assistance for the 30d and 40d diesel engines.
+From late 2020, BMW introduced mild-hybrid assistance for the 30d and 40d diesel engines.
 This system uses a 48-volt starter-generator and a battery pack that stores energy recovered from braking, which is then used to assist the engine as you accelerate.
 The starter-generator also provides a brief 11bhp power boost, helping acceleration and overtaking.

 Our pick of the engine range is the entry-level xDrive 30d.
-With 282bhp it's hardly sluggish, and is capable of returning relatively decent fuel economy of up to 37.2-42.2mpg.
-Despite the addition of the mild-hybrid assistance, its emissions under the WLTP emissions test are relatively high at 177-198g/km, which places it in the top Benefit-in-Kind (BiK) bracket for company car drivers.
+With its turbocharged straight-six engine producing 282bhp, it's hardly sluggish, and is capable of returning relatively decent fuel economy of up to 41mpg.
+Despite the addition of the mild-hybrid assistance, its emissions starts at around 179g/km, a relatively high figure that places it in the top Benefit-in-Kind (BiK) bracket for company car drivers.

-Spending around £2,000 more gets you the xDrive45e plug-in hybrid model, which we’ve reviewed separately.
+As an alternative to the regular petrol and diesel engines, the xDrive45e plug-in hybrid costs more to buy but could be a tempting option for drivers who want improved economy and pure-electric running.
 It uses the same straight-six engine as the outgoing xDrive40i coupled to an electric motor to produce 389bhp, hitting 0-62mph in 5.6 seconds.
-BMW claims the car can cover 54 miles using electric power only and, with an official CO2 emissions figure of 27-32g/km, it’s the cleanest X5 model, sitting in the lowest Benefit-in-Kind (BiK) banding.
+BMW claims the car can cover 54 miles using electric power only and, with an official CO2 emissions figure of around 30g/km, it’s the cleanest X5 model, sitting in the lowest Benefit-in-Kind (BiK) banding.

-You'll need to spend another £10,000 or so to get behind the wheel of the X5 M50d, that has no less than four turbos to achieve its 395bhp power figure and 5.2-second dash to 62mph.
-The BMW X5 M Competition is even more expensive, costing around £110,000.
+As the flagship of the range, the BMW X5 M Competition is even more expensive, costing over £113,000.
 It's also much faster, with a 617bhp 4.4-litre V8 getting it from 0-62mph in a faintly ridiculous 3.8 seconds.

 Four-wheel drive and BMW's excellent eight-speed automatic gearbox are fitted as standard, with the former carefully calibrated to make the big X5 handle like a much lighter car.
 It's certainly precise, and when fitted with air suspension the ride is pleasant too.
 Adaptive M Suspension is noticeably less settled.